wan54/ionicDynamicMasterDetail/README.md

 There are two custom directives:

 - `dynamic-md-layout` enables dynamic master detail layout.
 The only condition that the directive requires is `<ion-view>` must be the first element in master and detail templates.
-- `should-expose-when` allows the sidemenu to be automatically hidden when opening sub view from the menu base view.
+- `should-expose-when` allows the sidemenu to be automatically displayed or hidden based on the device width.
+On tablets the sidemenu generally should always be visible.